tomjoht/tomjoht.github.io/_posts/2018/2018-01-29-docs-as-code-tools-and-workflows-denver-presentation.md

 ---
-title: "Upcoming presentation: Docs-as-code tools and workflows (March 9, 2018)"
+title: "Upcoming presentation in Denver: Docs-as-code tools and workflows (March 9, 2018)"
 categories:
 - api-doc
 keywords:
-summary: "I'm giving a presentation to the WTD Denver meetup on Docs-as-code workflows and tools on March 9, 2018."
+summary: "I'm giving a presentation to the Rocky Mountain STC on \"Docs-as-code workflows\" and tools on March 9, 2018.
+In this presentation, I'll explore what happens when you treat documentation as if it were software code, subjecting to the same tools, workflows, collaborative processes, and other developer practices.
+The docs-as-code approach currently saturates the developer doc space."
 bitlink: http://bit.ly/docascodeworkflowstoolswtddenver
-published: false
 ---

-You can view the event details here...
+The event is hosted through the [Rocky Mountain STC group](http://www.stcrmc.org/).
+You can view the event details here: [Docs-as-code workflows and tools](https://www.eventbrite.com/e/docs-as-code-workflows-and-tools-tickets-42621205172).

 > ## Docs-as-code workflows and tools
 >